 A Congregational Church was formed in Ellesmere on the 12th November 1786.
 They built a chapel in plain brick in 1805-6 in Chapel Street, helped by a donation of £10 from Sir Rowland Hill.
 In 1835 it was reported to have been enlarged and that they had erected two schoolrooms.
-At the time of the 1851 Religious Census they had 104 worshippers at their evening service but with accommodation for about 350 worshippers.
-By 1884 it was described as "unfit for use", so they built a new chapel (in the photograph).
+At the time of the 1851 Religious Census they had 104 worshippers at their evening service but with accommodation for about 300 worshippers.
+By 1884 it was described as "unfit for use", so they built a new chapel (in the photograph) on the same site.

 Grid ref: SJ 398347